MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/writing-a-bug-check-callback-routine.md

 Use <a href="https://msdn.microsoft.com/library/windows/hardware/ff553110">KeRegisterBugCheckReasonCallback</a> to register a <i>BugCheckSecondaryDumpDataCallback</i> routine.
 A driver can subsequently remove the callback routine by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552003">KeDeregisterBugCheckReasonCallback</a> routine.
 If the driver can be unloaded, then it must remove any registered callback routines in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff564886">Unload</a> routine.

 A <i>BugCheckSecondaryDumpDataCallback</i> is very restricted in the actions it can take.
-For more information, see Bug Check Callback Routine Restrictions in this topic.
+For more information, see "Bug Check Callback Routine Restrictions" in this topic.

 #### Callback Routine Examples